 There are a lot of misconceptions about the Mueller Report due to the fact that Donald Trump and his supporters falsely claim that the report clears Trump and his campaign of any wrongdoing.
 In fact, it does quite the opposite.
-Much of the information in the Mueller Report is very damning toward Trump and his campaign.
+Much of the information in the Mueller Report is very damning of Trump and his campaign.

 Please don’t take my word for any of this.
 I encourage you to download the full Mueller Report and verify for yourself that everything in this article is accurate using the page numbers I've included.

 1. Trump Believed the Mueller Investigation Would Destroy His Presidency

 When Attorney General Jeff Sessions told President Trump that a Special Counsel had been appointed, the President slumped back in his chair and said, "Oh my God.
 This is terrible.
 This is the end of my Presidency.
 I'm fucked."
 Trump also told Sessions that “you were supposed to protect me.”
 (Mueller Report, Volume II, Page 78)